r2rito-25/r2rito-25/README.md

 ## Hi there 👋

+###🌱 I’m currently learning ...
+How to software engeneer all over the place :)

+###🔭 I’m currently working on ...
+✨Student projects✨
+*And some personal ones*

 <!--
 **r2rito-25/r2rito-25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.